JohnnyGOX17/john-gentile-website/kb/lifestyle/personal_finance.md

 > “(Be) fearful when others are greedy and greedy when others are fearful”- Warren Buffett

 It's important to keep a clear head in this investment strategy; it's pretty much guaranteed that, at some point, some stocks- or even your entire portfolio- will see a large decline.
 In those scenarios do not let emotions or fears take precedence over sound financial decisions.
 The folly of many investors is in [prematurely reacting to market dips and leaving markets/investments in a lower state than if they just waited out whatever event was happening](https://www.fool.com/investing/2018/03/28/this-is-precisely-why-timing-the-market-isnt-worth.aspx).
 Again, don't try and time the market but [just give your investments time to grow](https://www.putnam.com/literature/pdf/II508-ac37f7ad02b2d8889f7e5361f0e8ac86.pdf)!
 There will always seem like there's some doomsday recession coming around the corner, yet [time and again the market shows returns that counteract](https://books.google.com/books?id=wAblMinB3UMC&pg=PA77&lpg=PA77&dq=stock+market+performance+watergate+cuban+missile&source=bl&ots=lXZmz3h8HB&sig=ACfU3U3VBwAdXbACZVpE23FKsbV58xBNyg&hl=en&sa=X&ved=2ahUKEwiNrY3lxP7jAhWKLHwKHbhAD2U4ChDoATAAegQICRAB#v=onepage&q&f=false) so don't react to market volatility.

+### Debt is Not Always Bad

+Often in life- and even business- there are times when you need to make a purchase that is larger than the amount of cash on hand.
+If you have a good amount saved up in investments, your first thought is likely to liquidate some (or all!) to cover, or contribute to, the aforementioned large purchase.
+This is usually because there is a negative connotation to debt, and its common for people to try and avoid it. _However_, you have to analyze each situation independently as it can be the case where the debt actually costs less in the long term than liquidating investments!
+A good example is a mortgage for a house; with low interest rates, its fairly common to find a loan offering 2-4% rates.
+Compared to a market-average portfolio (e.g. S&P 500 ETFs) which returns roughly 8-10% each year, it's actually more expensive (from a future value perspective) to liquidate positions in the portfolio, rather than take on debt to cover the large purchase cost!
+Not only that, but [mortgages in particular garner tax advantages](https://www.investopedia.com/articles/mortgages-real-estate/11/calculate-the-mortgage-interest-math.asp) for the individual.
+If you further break down debt payment term options, you can start to weigh the time-value of money, and see why shorter term loans (e.g. 10 year vs 30 year) have lower interest rates accordingly.
+The _bad debt_ to avoid (or to pay off before any investing if you have them!) is high-interest loans (e.g. credit card debt which can often be greater than 15%), which can compound into being extremely expensive in the long run.
+Of course, avoid any debt that you can't reasonably pay off either.

 ## References